GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Object-oriented design is the roman numerals of computing.
+To achieve conceptual integrity, a design must proceed from one mind or a small group of agreeing minds.

-~ Rob Pike
+~ Fred Brooks
 <pre>

 </pre>